• Learn about Tet: the Vietnamese New Year

 10 – Xông đất – being the first footing

-Vietnamese people believe that the first person who visiting their house after the Lunar New Year’s Eve ceremony will decide their destiny within one year, in terms of happiness, luck and prosperity.
-Therefore, they usually carefully choose the this person basing on their background and their age match.
-The first-foot must wear proper clothes and walk around the house with the hope that their actions will bring good luck to the family they are visiting.
+Vietnamese people believe that the first person who visits their house after the Lunar New Year’s Eve ceremony will decide their destiny within one year, in terms of happiness, luck, and prosperity.
+Therefore, they usually carefully choose this person based on their background and their age match.
+The first foot must wear appropriate clothing and walk around the house hoping their actions will bring good luck to the family they are visiting.

 11 – Sharing greetings and wishes